shoebabirader/Strumind-v2.0/docs/FRONTEND_REBUILD_PLAN.md

 ## 🎯 Objective

-Build a **clean, modern, professional** frontend for StrucMind from scratch that:
+Build a **clean, modern, professional** frontend for StruMind from scratch that:
 - ✅ Connects seamlessly to the existing backend API
 - ✅ Provides excellent UX for structural engineers
 - ✅ Uses modern best practices